alxp12/golangcode-site/content/posts/2019-02-24-basic-docker.md

 meta_image: 2019/basic-docker.gif
 ---

-There are many guides on how to setup a docker container running Go, but the aim of this post is to provide a basic starting point, as often they become complicated and split across many files.
-It's also aimed at getting it running locally for development purposes, it might not be production ready.
+There are many guides on how to setup a docker container running Go, but the aim of this post is to provide a basic starting point - as often they become complicated and split across many files.
+It's also aimed at getting it running locally for development purposes quickly, so it might not be production ready.

 To begin with we create a basic http server, which just says `status: ok` on the root endpoint.
 We then create a `Dockerfile` and `docker-compose.yml` to define how the container should be built.